podo47/ML-Classification/README.md

   * Voted perceptron
   * SVM (Hard margin) : HardSVM
   * SVM (Soft margin) : SoftSVM
-  * SVM by sklearn : aklearn
+  * SVM by sklearn : sklearn

 2.Figures of performance with different C are in  "figure" file
   * data - Performance with different C_data